-281-IAC 12.3(4) Student Records Each board shall require its administrative staff to establish and maintain a system of student records.
+Topic Iowa Code Rule Citation Rule Rule Interpretation Student Records 281-IAC 12.3(4) Each board shall require its administrative staff to establish and maintain a system of student records.
 This system shall include for each student a permanent office record and a cumulative record.
 The permanent office record must be kept forever.
 It is a local decision about how long a school or school district maintains cumulative records.
-SR1.
-No system for maintaining permanent student records exists.
-281-IAC 12.3(4) SR2.
-No system for maintaining cumulative student records exists.
-281-IAC 12.3(4) 281-IAC 12.3(4) Student Records The permanent office record shall serve as a historical document of official information concerning the student's education.
+Student Records 281-IAC 12.3(4) The permanent office record shall serve as a historical document of official information concerning the student's education.
 At a minimum, the permanent office record should contain evidence of attendance and educational progress, serve as an official transcript, contain other data for use in planning to meet student needs, and provide data for official school and school district reports.
 This record is to be permanently maintained and stored in a fire-resistant safe or vault or can be maintained and stored electronically with a secure back-up file.
 The format of permanent student records is locally determined.
 The kind of management system that school or school district provides to ensure that records can be maintained in a permanent fashion is locally determined.
 If a school or school reorganizes or dissolves, arrangements must be made to ensure the permanent storage of student records.
 The kind of back-up file for electronic storage is locally determined.
-SR3.
-Permanent student records are not kept in a fire-resistant safe/vault or electronically with a secure back-up file.
-281-IAC 12.3(4) SR4.
-The school or school district has no management system by which permanent student records will be stored in perpetuity.
-281-IAC 12.3(4) SR10.
-The system of maintaining permanent student records does not include attendance information.
-281-IAC 12.3(4) SR11.
-The system of maintaining permanent student records does not contain evidence of progress for all years of attendance.
-281-IAC 12.3(4) 281-IAC 12.3(4) Student Records The cumulative record shall provide a continuous and current record of significant information on progress and growth.
-It should reflect information such as courses taken, scholastic progress, school attendance, physical and health record, experiences, interests, aptitudes, attitudes, abilities, honors, extra-curricular activities, part-time employment, and future plans.
+Student Records 281-IAC 12.3(4) The cumulative record shall provide a continuous and current record of significant information on progress and growth.
+It should reflect information such as courses taken, scholastic progress, school attendance, physical and health record, experiences, interests, aptitudes, attitudes, abilities, honors, extracurricular activities, part-time employment, and future plans.
 It is the "working record" used by instructional professional staff in understanding the student.
-At the request The specific contents of a student's cumulative record are locally determined.
+At the request of a receiving school or school district, a copy of the cumulative record shall be sent to officials of that school when a student transfers.
+The specific contents of a student's cumulative record are locally determined.
 Cumulative records may be kept at the building or district level.
 This is locally determined.
 The school or school district has no discretion about sending a copy of a student's cumulative records at the request of another school to which a student has transferred.
-SR5.
-The school or school does not maintain cumulative student records.
-281-IAC 12.3(4) SR6.
-The school or school district does not routinely send student cumulative records at the request of another school to which a student has transferred.
-281-IAC 12.3(4)
+Cumulative records, as well as core curriculum plans, can be maintained electronically if the following considerations are addressed: The records are readily accessible by staff as needed to inform instructional decisions.
+A system is in place to assure complete records are forwarded to the next educational institution if a student were to transfer/move.
+The system of maintaining electronic records includes a regular means of backing up the files.
+Student Records 281-IAC 12.3(4) The board shall adopt a policy concerning the accessibility and confidentiality of student records that complies with the provisions of the federal Family Educational Rights and Privacy Act of 1974 (FERPA) and lowa Code Chapter 22.
+Chapter 12 requires the adoption of such a policy.
+Practices and procedures required of schools and school districts pursuant to FERPA are not general accreditation issues.
+For detailed information about FERPA requirements, see 20 USC 1232g.